BhagyashriMD/Java-Banking-Application/README.md

 JDBC: The JDBC API is utilized for database operations, allowing seamless interaction with a database management system.

-Database Management System: This application is worked with popular DBMS MySQL.
+Database Management System: This application works with popular DBMS MySQL.
 # How to Run the Application

 ->Install Java Development Kit (JDK) on your system, if not already installed.

 ->Set up a compatible database management system (MySQL, Oracle, PostgreSQL, etc.) and create a database for the application.

-->Download or clone the project repository from https://github.com/Arpitpatel1706/Java-Menu-Driven-Banking-Application-with-JDBC.
+->Download or clone the project.

 ->Open the project in an integrated development environment (IDE) such as Eclipse or IntelliJ IDEA.